-Another challenge impacting Tacoma Water has to do with supply chain delays.
+Tacoma Water continues to experience challenges related to supply chain delays.
 Delivery timeframes were much longer for many of our needs.
 We have conducted additional analyses to ensure that the projects we undertake are still the right projects at the right time given the longer lead times or higher prices.